Water allocation and carryover

 Water allocations are critical for all river communities and industries that rely on a healthy river system.

 Private carryover may be granted when the minimum opening allocation announced in April is 50 per cent or less.
 Private carryover allows irrigators to carryover unused water allocations - up to 20 per cent of a user’s entitlement - from one year to the next.
 It is a form of insurance to boost water availability at the beginning of the next water year.
-Recent changes have been made to the private carryover rules to provide greater flexibility to water users to manage across consecutive dry years.

 For more information: